 If you are anything like us, extensive shopping is not really part of our ‘triathlon travel’ menu.
 The limited expenditure we did have – a few coffee shop visits, and a post-race pizza (!) – seemed pretty comparable to UK prices.
 If you don’t want to miss out on your regular Starbucks / Costa Coffee or similar treats, fear not, you can find them in Bahrain too – and they won’t break the bank either.

 Ok, so that’s the basics done – in summary, Bahrain (and the Manama race venue), is very simple to get to – direct flights, short transfers, lots of hotel options and reasonable costs.
 So, how was the event?
-That’s coming up tomorrow in part two.
+That’s coming up soon in part two.